tilod/prime_service/README.md

 end
 ```

 Sharing a message on Twitter.
-If sharing on Twitter fails, the message should not be created.
+If the validation of the message fails (or another error occures that make the service return `false`) the message form is displayed.
+Otherwise it redirects to the show action.

 ```ruby
 class MessagesController < ApplicationController